 📍 The Corn Exchange, Corn Street, BS1 1JQ

-If you love a quirky trinket or a vintage find, St Nicholas Market is definitely for you.
-From second-hand records to artisan foods, this indoor market (located in Bristol’s former Corn Exchange building) is the perfect way to while away a few hours for free—unless you find yourself nabbing a unique vinyl or being tempted by a tasty snack, that is.
+If you love a quirky trinket or a vintage find, St Nicholas Market is a non-negotiable.
+From second-hand records to artisan foods, this indoor market (located in Bristol’s former Corn Exchange building) is the perfect way to waste a few hours for free – unless you find yourself nabbing a unique vinyl or being tempted by a tasty snack, that is.

-Bristol as a whole is a haven for street food markets in particular, so you like trying new dishes or even just wandering around taking in the sights then keep your eyes peeled for Temple Quays Market and Harbouriside Street Food Market.
+Bristol as a whole is a haven for street food markets in particular, so if you like trying new dishes or even just wandering around taking in the sights, then keep your eyes peeled for Temple Quay Market and Harbouriside Street Food Market.

 Ready to explore more cities on a budget?
 Check out our pocket-friendly guide to York.